-THREE elements conspire in the making of every great message: a pulpit, an audience, and a truth.
+THREE ELEMENTS conspire in the making of every great message: a pulpit, an audience and a truth.
 These three were present in the two most notable messages in the life of Our Blessed Saviour, the first and the last which He delivered to mankind.
-The pulpit of His first message was the mountainside; His audience, unlettered Galileans; His truth, the Beatitudes.
-The last message He delivered had for its pulpit the Cross; for its audience, Scribes and Pharisees who blasphemed, temple priests who ridiculed, Roman soldiers who gambled, timid disciples who feared, Magdalen who wept, John who loved, and Mary who grieved as only a mother can grieve.
-Magdalen, John, and Mary-penitence, priesthood, and innocence-the three types of souls to be found forever beneath the Cross of Christ.
-The sermon that audience heard from the pulpit of the Cross was the Seven
+The pulpit of His first message was the mountain side;

+His audience, unlettered Galileans; His truth, the Beatitudes.

+The last message He delivered had for its pulpit the Cross; for its audience: Scribes and Pharisees who blasphemed, temple priests who ridiculed, Roman soldiers who gambled, timid disciples who feared, Magdalen who wept, John who loved, and Mary who grieved as only a mother can grieve.

-INTRODUCTION
+Magdalen, John and Mary - penitence, priesthood and innocence - the three types of souls to be found forever beneath the Cross of Christ.

-Last Words, the dying sayings of a Saviour Who, by dying, slew death.
+The sermon the audience heard from the pulpit of the Cross was The Seven Last Words, the dying sayings of a Saviour Who, by dying, slew death.

-In the four thousand years of Jewish history, the dying words of only three are recorded: Israel, Moses, and Stephen.
+In the four thousand years of Jewish history, the dying words of only three are recorded: Israel, Moses and Stephen.
 The reason perhaps is that no others are found so significant and representative as these three.
-Israel was the first of the Israelites; Moses, the first of the legal dispensation; Stephen, the first martyr.
+Israel was the first of the Israelites; Moses, the first of the legal dispensation; Stephen the first martyr.
 The dying words of each begin something sublime in the history of God's dealings with men.
 Not even the last words of Peter or Paul or John have been our legacy, for no spirit ever guided a pen to reveal the secrets of their dying lips.
 And yet the human heart is always anxious to hear of the state of a mind at that very common and yet very mysterious moment called death.